HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### NDB Cluster SQL Node Service

 The compute node below the version of V2.5.2 has incomplete support toward SQL statement in SELECT Query type, especially SQL of Subquery type, therefore, NDB Cluster SQL Node Service (hereinafter referred to as NDB SQL) is introduced.
 This service uses SQL node of NDB Cluster for compatibility of SQL not supported by the compute node, and to be used for completing relatively complex Query statement computation under distributed environment.
-If to know how to install and deploy NDB Cluster SQL Node Service, please refer to the chapter of NDB Cluster SQL Node Service Deployment in *Distributed Transactional Database HotDB Server [Install Deploy] Function Manual*.
+If to know how to install and deploy NDB Cluster SQL Node Service, please refer to the chapter of NDB Cluster SQL Node Service Deployment in [Installation and Deployment](installation-and-deployment.md) document.

 #### NDB use restrictions